jbcodeforce/jbcodeforce.github.io/docs/techno/apicurio.md

 Define one to many `.avcs` file in the `src/main/avro` folder.

-See note above, the following is for older quarkus or pure java: to generate java beans from those schema definitions, use the [avro maven plugin](https://mvnrepository.com/artifact/org.apache.avro/avro-maven-plugin).
+See note above, the following is for older quarkus version or pure java: to generate java beans from those schema definitions, use the [avro maven plugin](https://mvnrepository.com/artifact/org.apache.avro/avro-maven-plugin).
 The order of schema processing is important to build the dependencies before the records using them (see imports statement below):